blucin/smokewatch-app-iiot-sem7/README.md

 	SmokeWatch App: Real-time Smoke Detection (SEM7-IIoT-Project)
 </h2>

 Frontend for the SmokeWatch Project.
-This project is a part of the SEM5-EIoT-Project.
+This project is a part of the SEM5-EIoT-Project and SEM7-IIoT-Project.
 The project is a real-time smoke detection system that uses:
 - NodeMCU V3 ESP8266
 - MQ2 Smoke Sensor
 - GPS Module